spaceninja/dnd-adventures/src/adventures/history-channel/introduction.md

 ### How did we get here?

-The last thing the characters remember is seeing an unusually bright light, then they find themselves in the arena with no memory of how they came to be here.
+The last thing the characters remember is seeing an unusually bright light, then they find themselves in the arena with no memory of how they came to be there.
 It feels as though no time has passed and they are extremely disoriented.

 ### A shifty recruiter

 The characters were approached in a bar by a man wearing odd clothes.
-He spoke Common, but gave the impression of being foreign.
+He spoke Common but gave the impression of being foreign.
 He seemed to know a lot about them, and exactly what to offer to tempt them.
 In exchange, he asked them to participate in a sort of contest.
-They remember agreeing, and then awaken in the arena, sensing they were drugged, and cursing the recruiter.
+They remember agreeing, and then waking up in the arena, sensing they had been drugged, and cursing the recruiter.

 ### Taken by force